ninewise/dissertation/introduction/chapter.md

 often.
 In fact, the study of naming and classifying groups of organisms is a whole branch of biology, called taxonomy.
-Other than discussing about the number of kingdoms, taxonomists also subdivide kingdoms in phyla, those in classes, those in orders, and so forth.
+Other than discussing about the number of kingdoms, taxonomists also subdivide kingdoms in phyla, those in classes, orders, families, genera, species and more.
 Each group of organisms is called a taxon and may contain any number of other taxa.
 Kingdom, phyla and class are called taxonomic ranks.
 In this work, we use the NCBI taxonomy [@federhen], a taxonomy with 29 named taxonomic ranks (though at the start of my PhD, it had only 27), but in between those are many unnamed ranks.
 It includes viruses as well as living organisms.
 The NCBI taxonomy was chosen mostly for practical reasons, but there are many competing taxonomies such as Species 2000 [@banki] and Encyclopedia of Life [@parr].

 Each taxon is directly contained by only a single other taxon, called its parent.
 All taxa together are thus structured in a tree, sometimes